 The faculty have the following relevant financial relationships with ineligible companies:Name of Faculty or Presenter Reported Financial Relationship

-Steve Burgess Nothing to disclose
+Steve Burgess, MD, MBA Nothing to disclose

 The planners and managers at Global Education Group and Hospital Medicine Seminars, LLC have no relevant financial relationships to disclose.